The Orthodontic Process

 After your orthodontist has determined that your teeth have moved into correct position, he or she will initiate the process of removing your braces.
 Having them removed is far easier and quicker than placement.
-They will take a special pair of pliers that will break the bond between your brackets and teeth.
-Once all of the pieces are removed, he will remove the bonding residue from the teeth with a smoother.
-The smoother will remove any rough edges, leaving a smooth and polished surface.
-The entire process takes around fifteen minutes and effectively removes any trace of your braces.
-During this time, your orthodontist may prepare you for wearing your retainer.
+The entire process takes around 60 minutes and effectively removes any trace of the adhesive that was used to bond the braces/Invisalign to your teeth.

 Fitting and Wearing Your Retainer

 Once you’ve completed your orthodontic treatment, whether it’s braces or Invisalign, you’ll need to wear a retainer to keep your new smile looking great.

 Wearing a retainer is an important part of orthodontic treatment.
 Without one, your teeth may begin to shift back into their original position.
 That’s why orthodontists always require patients to wear retainers for a certain period of time after treatment.